-It’s the home of Billy the Kid but this quintessential small town has more to offer – find out the best things to do in Silver City, New Mexico.
+It’s the home of Billy the Kid, but this quintessential small town has more to offer – find out the best things to do in Silver City, NM.

 With an hour or two to spare, you can see all the Silver City attractions.
 Let’s get started on our self-guided walking tour…